apache/streampark/README.md

 ### 📤 Subscribe Mailing Lists
 Mail List is the most recognized form of communication in Apache community.
 See how to [Join the Mailing Lists](https://streampark.apache.org/community/contribution_guide/mailing_lists)

-Thank you to all the people who already contributed to Apache StreamPark™!
+Thank you to all the people who already contributed to Apache StreamPark!

 [![contrib graph](https://contrib.rocks/image?repo=apache/streampark)](https://github.com/apache/streampark/graphs/contributors)